irmen/prog8/docs/source/compiling.rst

     NOTE: you need to supply a target option too, and also still have to supply a dummy module file name as well!
     Also see -bytes2float

+``-ignorefootguns``
+    Don't print warnings for 'footgun' issues.
+    Footgun issues are certain things you can do in Prog8 that may make your program blow up unexpectedly, for instance uncareful use of dirty variables, or reusing the R0-R15 registers for subroutine parameters.
+    With this option you're basically saying: "Yes, I know I am treading on mighty thin ice here, but I don't want to be reminded about that".

 ``-noasm``
     Do not create assembly code and output program.
     Useful for debugging or doing quick syntax checks.